Ethan Lazuk

 • At the same time, we’re seeing more social content in Search, which creates brand visibility yet could also eat into web clicks.

 • We also have less control over how that social content appears in Search compared to website results.
-It’s almost like how brands get mentioned in Bard or ChatGPT.
+It’s almost like how brands get mentioned in Gemini, Copilot, or ChatGPT.
 Sure, the corpus of online content we create contributes, but the exact context and content of an LLM’s answer to a person’s unique prompt is tough to anticipate.

-Other ways social media and Google Search or SEO overlap (part 2)
+Other ways social media and Google Search or SEO overlap

 So far, we’ve focused on the growing instances of social media content appearing in Google Search, and why SEOs and social media specialists should care for their content strategies.